laserpointlabs/insightLM-LT/docs/Automation/ELECTRON_MCP_UI_AUTOMATION.md

 - Toggle scoping **All ↔ Scoped**
 - Create workbook → create markdown → rename → create folder → move doc into folder
 - Send chat message

+### How smoke testing works (and how to extend it safely)

+For a deeper guide on how we build deterministic, automation-centric smoke coverage (including `npm run test:automation:prod` and anti-flake patterns), see:

+- `docs/Automation/AUTOMATION_SMOKE_TESTING.md`